BCHSI/philter-deidstable1_mirror/README.md

 - ("-w", "--whitelist") = Path to the whitelist, the default is phireducer/whitelist.pkl
 - ("-n", "--name") = The key word of the output file name, the default is *_phi_reduced.txt.
 - ("-p", "--process") = The number of processes to run simultaneously, the default is 1.
+- ("-m", "--multi") = Whether to run in multi-threaded mode or not, default is true.
+Note this often breaks on OS-X sytems.

 **eval.py**
 ```phi-eval -p dir_containing_phi_notes -a dir_annotated_pkl.ano -o output_path```